srandhaw/TheWeatherApp/README.md

 # TheWeatherApp

-A simple weather appliction for iOS
+A simple weather application for iOS